cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/navigating-paired-samples-beta-diversity-analysis.md

 # Navigating Paired Samples: Beta Diversity Analysis

-Welcome to **Navigating Paired Samples: Beta Diversity Analysis**.
-Here, we're **exploring the labyrinth of beta diversity**, specifically with an eye on **paired samples**.
-Prepare to dive deep into the variations in the **microbial community structure** across different groups and within individual subjects over time.
-Get ready to uncover **dynamic changes**, decipher patterns, and extract **meaningful insights** from your microbiome data.
-So strap in and get ready for a captivating expedition across the intricate microbial terrain!
+Welcome to this tutorial on Beta Diversity Analysis within Paired Samples.
+Our focus here is to understand the variations in microbial community structure across different groups and within individual subjects over time.
+We aim to identify patterns and extract meaningful insights from microbiome data using various functions provided by MicrobiomeStat.

-During our journey, **MicrobiomeStat's commitment to efficiency** will be our guiding light.
-All beta-related functions share a similar streamlined approach.
-If `dist.obj` or `pc.obj` aren't supplied, these functions will intuitively invoke `mStat_calculate_beta_diversity()` and `mStat_calculate_PC()`, respectively, **ensuring a seamless and efficient analysis experience**.
+Before starting with pre-computed data objects, it's beneficial to grasp the utility of `dist.obj` and `pc.obj` in the context of this toolkit.
+By design, if these aren't provided, `MicrobiomeStat` auto-generates them.
+The `dist.obj` is computed using the `mStat_calculate_beta_diversity` function.
+When covariates (`adj.vars`) are identified, the `mStat_calculate_adjusted_distance` function refines the microbial community dissimilarities using a method based on linear models and multidimensional scaling.
+This process ensures the extracted microbial patterns are not confounded by the specified covariates, thus presenting a more accurate representation of the microbial community structures.

-So, fasten your seatbelts as we prepare to **uncover dynamic changes**, **decipher intricate patterns**, and **extract meaningful insights from your microbiome data**.
-Get ready for an exciting journey across the diverse microbial terrain!
+`pc.obj`, in its essence, is derived from the `mStat_calculate_PC` function.
+While users are free to select between "mds" and "nmds" as their ordination method, in scenarios where `pc.obj` isn't provided beforehand, the toolkit defaults to the "mds" method.
+Researchers with a penchant for advanced ordination techniques like t-SNE or UMAP can employ external tools to compute results.
+Subsequently, these results can be reformatted to align with the `pc.obj` structure, facilitating effortless integration with `MicrobiomeStat`.

-Before visualizing, it's essential to **statistically test** beta diversity differences.
+Further, it's worth noting that the range of distance measures (`dist.name`) supported includes "BC" (Bray-Curtis), "Jaccard", "UniFrac" (unweighted UniFrac), "GUniFrac" (generalized UniFrac), "WUniFrac" (weighted UniFrac), and "JS" (Jensen-Shannon divergence).
+It's pivotal to understand that some of these methods, especially those like "UniFrac", necessitate the presence of a phylogenetic tree.
+Thus, prior to leveraging these metrics, ensure that the `tree` component exists within the `data.obj`.

-`generate_beta_change_test_pair()` fits **linear models** relating beta diversity measures to grouping and covariate variables.
+We begin our analysis by statistically testing beta diversity differences using the `generate_beta_change_test_pair()` function.
+This function fits linear models where the dependent variable is the distance between two points from the same subject in a paired design, relating these beta diversity measures to grouping and covariate variables.

 ```r
 generate_beta_change_test_pair(